 Guidelines for Reimbursement of Travel Expenses

 SIAM has limited funding for conferences and, in some instances, no funding.
-SIAM does not normally reimburse speakers from industry or government, but is willing to reimburse expenses for an invited speaker if their employer permits reimbursement for travel and if the speaker has no other source of travel support.
-We ask that other invited speakers attempt to obtain full or partial funding for their conference related expenses from their employers or from grants.
-Invited speakers do not have to pay the conference registration fee.
+SIAM does not normally reimburse speakers from industry or Government, but is willing to reimburse expenses for an invited speaker if their employer permits reimbursement for travel and if the speaker has no other source of travel support.
+We ask that other Invited Speakers attempt to obtain full or partial funding for their conference related expenses from their employers or from grants.
+Invited speakers do not have to pay the conference registration.

-As outlined in Guidelines on Funds Available to Conference Organizers, Conference Co-chairs are provided with a discretionary fund to help cover their travel expenses.
-They should consult the Meeting Manager assigned to their conference to determine the amount of funding available to the co-chairs for travel reimbursement.
+As outlined at Guidelines on Funds Available to Conference Organizers CF-08, Conference Co-chairs are provided with a discretionary fund to help cover their travel expenses.
+They should consult the meeting manager assigned to their conference to determine the amount of funding available to the co-chairs for travel reimbursement.
 Co-chairs also receive complimentary conference registration.